romilly/start-apl/manuscript/Chapter2.md

 You might need to calculate a lot of averages in some applications.
 It would be tedious to have to type the same code over and over again, so APL lets you create _user-defined functions_.

 The simplest way to do this is to use _direct definition_.
-To create a fuiction that way, you type an expression and give it a name.
+To create a function that way, you type an expression and give it a name.

 The average will be a function which takes a single argument on its right which will be the array to be averaged.